-Columbus Family & Medical Leave Act Attorney (FMLA)
+Columbus Family & Medical Leave Act Attorneys (FMLA)

 Signed into law by President Bill Clinton in 1993, the Family and Medical Leave Act (FMLA) provides certain workers with the right to take job-protected, unpaid leave to handle certain qualifying family and medical issues.
 Unfortunately, when the time comes to take leave, some employees face certain forms of resistance from their employer.
 They may even be denied leave, pressured into not taking leave, or allowed to take leave only to be told that they are not able to return to their previous position.